katepdonahue/smartsy/README.md

 You can find the deployed app <a href="http://smartsy.herokuapp.com/" target="_blank">here</a>.

-Here's the home page:
+Here's what the home page looks like:

 ![Smartsy](/public/smartsy_home.png)

-First choose a genre.
+Choosing a genre takes you to the game page.

-Here's the Bauhaus page.
+Here's the Bauhaus game page.

 ![Smartsy](/public/smartsy_play.png)

-Next fill in the empty Artist fields and submit the results.
+Next fill in the empty artist name fields and submit the results.

 Here's the Post War American Art page after submitting results